minio/docs/source/includes/common/common-k8s-connect-operator-console-no-plugin.rst

        }
    }'

-You can now access the service through port ``30433`` on any of your Kubernetes worker nodes.
+After applying the path, you can access the service through port ``30433`` on any of the Kubernetes worker nodes.

 Append the ``nodePort`` value to the externally-accessible IP address of a worker node in your Kubernetes cluster.
 Use the appropriate ``http`` or ``https`` port depending on whether you deployed Operator Console with TLS.